Chipmunks

 Chipmunk Damage

 These rodents have a tendency to burrow under porches, stairs, patios, and even into foundations.
 Doing so may compromise structural integrity and result in weakened or damaged property.
-They have little regard for the plants you are trying to grow, and will often uproot them as they try to get to bulbs and seeds.
-If you’ve got bird feeders, chipmunks will just assume that the seeds inside are for them, too, and quickly deplete the supply.
+Chipmunks have little regard for the plants you are trying to grow, and will often uproot them as they try to get to bulbs and seeds.
+If you’ve got bird feeders, chipmunks will just assume that the seeds inside are for them, too, and can quickly deplete the supply.
 If they’re feeling frisky enough, they may do a lot of chirping in the early morning, disturbing those who are asleep.
-While the chipmunk is a rodent that carries a variety of parasites like fleas, lice, mites, and worms, there is very little risk of contracting any serious illness from contact with them.
+While the chipmunk is a rodent that carries a variety of parasites like fleas, lice, mites, and worms, there is very little risk of contracting any serious illness from them.

 Chipmunk Infestation

 You’ll hear sharp chirping noises that are meant to signal others of danger.
 This also happens if they are startled.
-Holes may appear around the foundation of your home or near your shed that will be about 2 inches across.
+Holes may appear around the foundation of your home or near your shed that will be about two inches across.
 Like other rodents, chipmunks will leave gnawed food and nutshells laying around as well.
 Your flower or vegetable gardens may be damaged, as chipmunks love to dig up and eat flower bulbs and seeds.

 Types of Chipmunks